Skip to contents

 Introduction

-PSA is a core part of any cost-effectiveness analysis (Briggs et al. 2012).
-Here we will carry this out for a simple decision tree.
+Probability Sensitivity Analysis (PSA) is a core part of any cost-effectiveness analysis (Briggs et al. 2012).
+Here, we will carry this out for a simple decision tree.
 This involves repeatedly sampling from a distribution for each branch probability and cost and calculating the total expected value for each set of realisations.

 Example